 - Going to the top of the Burj Khalifa, the tallest tower in the world

 Best places to eat or have a drink

 Arabian Tea House

-We stopped by the Arabian Tea House for dinner and enjoyed some delicious Emirati meals!
+I stopped by the Arabian Tea House for dinner with my friends and enjoyed some delicious Emirati meals!
 We had a delicious mix of Emirati and Arabic appetizers (the vegetable Sambosa are to die for) and shared a lamb machboos (cooked with gulf spices) and a mixed barbecue.
 Not only is the food great here, but the overall vibe and decor of the place is so beautiful!

 Maybe my favorite place to have a drink with a stunning view over Dubai’s epic skyline!
-We went after sunset, right before our flight, and it was amazing.
+We went after sunset, right before my flight, and it was amazing.